YeshaRaval/medical-portal/README.md

 A modern, full-stack medical portal application built with Next.js, TypeScript, and Tailwind CSS.
 This application provides a comprehensive platform for managing medical appointments, patient records, and healthcare services.

+You can check out this project @ https://medical-portal-beta.vercel.app/

 ## Features

 - 🔐 Secure authentication system with login and signup functionality